This is the book for the computational tools of Fiber-seq which describes the two major software tools:

 FIRE score FDR calculation

 We shuffle the location of an entire Fiber-seq read by selecting a random start position within the chromosome and relocating the entire read to that start position.
-Fiber-seq reads originating from regions with unreliable coverage (defined above) are not shuffled, and reads from regions with reliable coverage are not shuffled into regions with unreliable coverage (bedtools shuffle -chrom -excl
+Fiber-seq reads originating from regions with unreliable coverage are not shuffled, and reads from regions with reliable coverage are not shuffled into regions with unreliable coverage (bedtools shuffle -chrom -excl

 Peak calling